0xReki/0xreki.github.io/_posts/2014/2014-07-26-a-look-at-golden-sun-dark-dawn.md

 I guess it is good not to be too challenging, but then even the secret Boss Dullahan, who was considered the ultimate Boss in “Golden Sun: The Lost Age” was a pushover in “Golden Sun: Dark Dawn”!
 It definitely lacks the feature to play on a higher difficulty.

-Also, going into the third dimesion kinda ruined the Golden Sun feeling a little.
+Also, going into the third dimension kinda ruined the Golden Sun feeling a little.

 I'd rank it with 3 of 10.
 There's still hope the possible sequel might fix the issue.